Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-api/analytics-ab-testing.md

 #### A/B testing properties

-A/B test properties are also the same for both impression and click tracking.
+A/B test properties are the same for both impression and click tracking for both search and categories.
 They should contain all A/B variations that applied to the search request this tracking request is associated with.

 If the search API returns A/B test data like this: